anttisalonen/progbook/rst/lang.rst

 We see four different kinds of answers:

-* Javascript and Java implicitly convert the number 4 into a string, then appends 2, resulting in "42"
+* JavaScript and Java implicitly convert the number 4 into a string, then appends 2, resulting in "42"
 * Perl and Lua implicitly convert the string "2" into a number, then add 4, resulting in 6
 * Python, Haskell and Ruby throw an error
 * C and C++ interpret the addition as pointer arithmetic, accessing memory after the statically allocated string "2", resulting in undefined behaviour